-Your savings bank account is probably a single mode of operation.
+Your savings bank account probably has a single mode of operation.
 When you add or join another person in your account, it becomes a joint account that can be operated according to what you have mandated with the bank.

 Single or Self

 It is meant for a savings bank or current account that is in a single name.
 It is also applicable to a safe deposit locker account.